gabrielleuzinger/Shampoo-Sales/Report/Shampoo Sales.md

 Therefore, we will start our analysis making some graphics that are useful for understanding timeseries.
 The obvious graph to start is a time plot.

 The time plot shows that there is considerable varation from one month to the next.
 Besides, there seems to be a clear trend (long-term increase or decrease in the data).
-The number of passengers per month does not seem to be affected by seasonal (fluctuations with a fixed frequency) factors though.
+The number of sale per month does not seem to be affected by seasonal (fluctuations with a fixed frequency) factors though.
 And the time series does not seem to be cyclic (fluctuations without a fixed frequency).

 Next, we check for seasonal patterns.
 The seasonal plot and seasonal polar plot confirm that there is no seasonality in the data considering the same months year by year.
 However, these plots give more indications that there is a trend in the data because the values are consistently increasing from one year to another.